-Nelvana and DiC also do similar edits sometimes and they suck at it for the most part.
+Nelvana and DiC also did similar edits sometimes and they sucked at it for the most part.
 I remember those edits that Cartoon Network would make on Yu Yu Hakusho to censor blood and middle fingers and they were horrible at it.
 Colors never matched, the paint would shake in a very distracting manner, and it just looked awful.

 I can think of several instances where their paint and editing is off, but 4Kids was basically the best in the business at what they did.
 I’ve probably missed minute details that they’ve edited away in my SDCs simply because I don’t have hawk eyes or the patience to go through episodes frame by frame.

 The shots of Team Rocket throwing the fliers is perfect.
 You can’t tell a single thing was changed.
 Then when they show a close up shot of one of the fliers on the ground, there’s one frame that they neglected to change.